ihodes/notes-archived/isaachodes.io/posts/clojure-io-p1.md

 ---
 layout: post
-title: The Ins and Outs of Clojure: Part I
+title: "The Ins and Outs of Clojure: Part I"
 summary: Wherein I explain how to perform IO with Clojure & Java.
 categories: clojure programming
 date: 2010-11-13
 ---

 <small>(Written about Clojure 1.2.)</small>

 It is a truth universally acknowledged, that a programmer using Clojure will want to perform IO.
 Let me help you out (put).